 This PAD may be purchased by a single entity or several entities.
 It is unknown at this point.
 If purchased by several entities, the property may be developed in phases.
-Once this PAD is approved by the City of Tucson, the zoning entitlements for the property will be established and the ASLD will have the tools necessary to develop a preliminary disposition plan.
-Decisions for how and when to sell the land will be made by the ASLD based on careful consideration of how to best achieve the Department's fiduciary responsibility to the beneficiaries of the Trust Land.
+Once this PAD is approved by the City of Tucson, decisions for how and when to sell the land will be made by the ASLD based on careful consideration of how to best achieve the Department's fiduciary responsibility to the beneficiaries of the Trust Land.
 The ASLD retains full authority to determine which Development Units (or portions thereof) are sold, and when the sale will occur.
 This is based on a careful assessment of market conditions and determining which State Land holdings may be most attractive to future purchasers.
 The post-PAD planning and development of this property would begin following the disposition of a parcel.